mrflip/big_data_for_chimps-code/README.md

 Everything below (apart from one quick step) should take place in the `bd4c-code/cluster/` directory. **DO NOT USE THE `bd4c-code/docker/` DIRECTORY** -- that is for generating the docker containers, and you will want to use the pre-validated ones to start off.

+For the experienced and reckless, there's a compact summary version following the walkthrough; and if you hit a hitch, extensive troubleshooting notes follow.
+We've frequently experienced the pain of trying to run sample code from a book where minor shifts in the underlying technology have broken the code in some baffling way; and the technology here is still changing quickly and particularly complex.
+So we've added "progress checks" throughout this document and the notes/Troubleshooting.md document: ways to firewall a problem with one piece (eg. getting hostnames distributed to each node) from problems in the next piece (eg. provisioning the pre-assembled volumes).
+That way, when bitrot does eventually happen -- or if you have a setup that provides the capability some other way -- you only have to ensure that progress checks are satisfied.

+* /README.md -- walkthrough and summary
+* /notes/Troubleshooting.md -- detailed checks on each component

 ## Dockering I: Preliminaries